Nabil-NTUProjs/DataScience-Proj/README.md

 Top three variables from feature importance using Random Forest: `Aluminium`, `Cadmium`, `perchlorate`

-Top three variables from feature importance using Artificial neural network: `Aluminium`, `perchlorate`, `silver`
+Top three variables from feature importance using Artificial neural network: `Aluminium`, ,`chloramine`, `perchlorate`

 From each of the sets of top three variables, we hereby perform machine learning models to the top variables only, via random forest and Linear discriminant analysis.
 From here, we can deduce which of the sets of top three variables can yield the best prediction accuracy.
 Also, How does the prediction accuracy of the selected variables based on feature importance(using top 3 variables only) compare with prediction using **all** variables?